JavaScript is required

-Good Night in German: 15+ Ways to Say Goodnight Naturally
+Good Night in German: 15+ Ways to Say Good Night in German

 Last updated: March 24, 2026

-Learning how to say good night in German goes way beyond just memorizing "Gute Nacht."
-Sure, that's the standard phrase you'll find in any textbook, but Germans actually use tons of different expressions depending on who they're talking to and the vibe of the situation.
+Learning German good night goes way beyond just memorizing "Gute Nacht."
+Sure, that's the standard phrase you'll find in any textbook, but Germans use tons of different expressions depending on who they're talking to and the vibe of the situation.
 Whether you're texting a friend, saying goodbye at the office, or whispering something sweet to your partner, there's a specific way to wish someone a good night that feels natural.
-Let's break down all the different ways to say goodnight in German so you actually sound like a real person and not a phrasebook.
+Let's break down all the different ways to say goodnight in German, so you can sound like a real person and not a phrasebook.

 The basic good night phrase everyone should know